alexis-82/docker/README.md

 - `docker build -t $imageName .`: Besides building, it also updates the container if we modify the Dockerfile.
 - `docker run --rm --name $containerName -it -p 3001:3000 $imageName`: Specifies the host:container ports with the -p flag (port 3001 from the browser).
 - `docker exec -it $containerName /bin/sh`: Enters interactive mode, i.e., shell, within the container.
+- `docker run -d --name $nomeContainer $nomeImmagine`: The container will start in background (detached) mode.
+- `docker attach $nomeContainer`: We attach to the already running container.

+## Bind Mount and Volumes
+- `docker run -v HOST_PATH:CONTAINER_PATH $nomeImmagine`: Mount a host directory in a container (paths must be absolute).
+- `docker volume create $nomeVolume`: Command to create a volume.
+- `docker volume ls`: Command to see the list of created volumes.
+- `docker volume inspect $nomeVolume`: Will inspect the volume in JSON format.
+- `docker run -d --name $nomeNodo -v NOME_VOLUME:CONTAINER_PATH $nomeImmagine`: We start the container with the created volume mounted.

 ## Procedure for Creating Image with Container
 ⚠️ Python3 with pip must be installed beforehand.